-If your Supercars and Supertrucks are ready, but you're not able to connect to them from within the OVERDRIVE app, this article offers some basic suggestions for working through these issues.
+If your Supercars and Supertrucks are ready, but you're not able to connect to them from within the OVERDRIVE app - or they disconnect - this article offers some basic suggestions for working through these issues.

 IMPORTANT: Before starting these steps, verify that:

 - You device meets the minimum requirements